fluid-notion-labs/foxing/README.md

 **The Metadata Tax:**
 * **Optimized Metadata:** `foxing` now uses Native Extended Attributes (`user.foxing.*`) by default on supported filesystems (XFS, Btrfs, Ext4).
 This reduces the per-file overhead to **near zero** (0 extra inodes).
 * **Legacy Fallback:** On filesystems without xattr support (FAT32, NFSv3), it falls back to creating `.foxing_meta` sidecar files, incurring a 4KB/1-inode tax per file.
+It's not designed or tested on these so the recommendation is a hard 'just don't'

 **Recommendation:**
 Always provision the Target volume with at least **5% more capacity** than the Source to accommodate Versioning history and potential filesystem overhead differences.